SebLisic/UpdateUbuntuCalendarIcon/README.md

 ```

 # FAQ
-## Which versions of Ubuntu are supported?
-Only mainline Ubuntu 22.04 LTS is supported.

-## Does this work with non Ubuntu themes
+## Does this work with non Ubuntu themes?
-No. This program works by creating an icon theme under ~/.icons/ that inherits the standard themes under /usr/share/icons/.
-Other icon themes would compete
-with that.

-## Does this modify system files?
-No. Everything is done under your user account and is easily reversible (see Manual Uninstall above).
+Yes!
+No custom options are needed.
+It will just work.

+## Why generate PNGs instead of just using SVG files?
+I found this results in blurry icons.
+Generating PNG files ensures a sharp image.

 # Known Issues
 ## Going to Gnome Settings -> Appearence resets the icon to the Ubuntu default